jameslyleyoung/liftoff-assignments/career_01/README.md

 -parameterName
 -Syntax

-#Have to do hunting and pecking, but after you find what you are looking for you can explore the command.
+# Have to do hunting and pecking, but after you find what you are looking for you can explore the command.

 Grammar matters: the difference between knowing your shit and knowing you're shit.

-##Verb-Noun
+## Verb-Noun

 dont't use more dashes - just don't --- okay get-verb is your friend!

 e.g. get-help, get-command, get-childitem (ls)

-#Good habit, small adjustment.
+# Good habit, small adjustment.
 Beginner: no!
 Beyond that: YES!!!

 It matters a ton, when we develop functiions and modules.
 You can build your own help.

-##Running Commands
+# Running Commands
 I don't always use CLI, but when I do, I copy and paste the shit out of everything!

 Differences from PoSH vs. ISE (pic on phone)

-###Top 10 CmdLets
+##Top 10 Cmdlets
+1. Get-Help
+2. Set-ExecutionPolicy  (Get-)
+3.
+4.
+5.
+6.
+7
+8
+9
+10.

 ###Types/Typing
 ###MagDev Favorites

-##Top 10
-1. Get-Help
-2. Set-ExecutionPolicy  (Get-)

 ## Next Steps for learning about the topic.
 https://www.tutorialspoint.com/operating_system/os_services.htm

 https://docs.microsoft.com//en-us/powershell

 lmgtfy